leomayer/berstaAbfrage/README.md

  npm run deployBersta
 ```

-Deploys the project to the github pages (with properly set `base href`).
+Deploys the project to the GitHub pages (with properly set `base href`).

 ## Additional Resources